broeren/broeren/README.md

 - 🔭 I’m currently working on multi-spacecraft data analysis techniques for space plasma missions (specifically HelioSwarm).
 - 🌱 I’m a 5th year graduate student in Applied Mathematics at the University of Arizona.
-- 👯 I’m looking to get a computational mathematics/data science postdoc position at a national laboratory or university research group.
+- 👯 I’m looking to get a computational mathematics/data science postdoc position at a national or university laboratory.
 - 📫 Reach me at: broeren@arizona.edu or visit my website: [Broeren.PhD](https://Broeren.PhD)